HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 | Name     | File name of the media item                          |
 | Created  | Date and time when the media item was uploaded       |

-### Accessing Orphan Media Items

-Orphan media items are accessible through the DAM user interface under the Database Analysis section.
-To view orphan media items:

-1. Navigate to the **Settings** panel in DAM
-2. Select **Database Analysis**
-3. Expand the **Orphan Media Items** accordion

 The orphan media items are also available through the REST API endpoint:

 ```